MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Item Reconciler

 Item Reconciler allows you to reconcile Inventory.
-The Reconciler ’s function is the same as the reconcile functions built into Microsoft Dynamics GP with one exception: only those items that need reconciling will be reconciled using

-Professional Services Tools Library.
+The Reconciler ’s function is the same as the reconcile functions built into Microsoft Dynamics GP with one exception: only those items that need reconciling will be reconciled using Professional Services Tools Library.
 This can increase performance if all items don’t need to be reconciled.

-**To reconcile Inventory:**
+#### To reconcile Inventory

 1. Choose the module you want to reconcile: Inventory.